vaughany/diceroller/readme.md

 ### Prettifying

+For all `Prettify...()` functions, the modifier is omitted if it is zero, and appears in brackets if present.

+Additionally, if only one dice is rolled and there's no modifier, the equals sign `=` and total are omitted, because e.g. `6 = 6` is redundant and ugly.

 `Prettify()`: Prettify takes in details of one or more rolls and outputs a slice of 'pretty' strings.

-**Note:** the modifier is omitted if it is zero, and appears in brackets if present.

 ```go
 rollDetails, _ := diceroller.RollDetails("3d6-2", "4d8/2")